 Latest Local News

-The Russell Elks Lodge held its annual Hoop Shoot Saturday at Russell High School's Amos Morris Gym.

-A swearing in ceremony was held Monday morning at the Russell County Courthouse for all county and township officials elected in the November General Election.
+A Great Bend man was arrested Thursday night in Great Bend for possession of drugs and property stolen from Susank.

-The USD 407 Board of Education will meet Monday, January 9 at 5:30 PM at the Central Administration Office in Russell.
+The Russell County Commissioners will meet Monday, January 16 at 9 AM at the Russell County Courthouse.

+The Russell City Council will meet Tuesday, January 17 at 4:30 PM at City Hall for its first regular meeting of 2017.

+During the cold winter months, heating a home can be a financial strain.
+In order to ensure Kansans keep warm this winter, the Kansas Department for Children and Families (DCF) will begin accepting applications for its Low Income Energy Assistance Program (LIEAP) on Tuesday, January 17.

 Latest Local Sports

+Six members of the Russell High School wrestling team competed in the University of Nebraska-Kearney Dual Tournament in Kearney on Friday, Jan.
+13.

-The Russell High School wrestling took second place at the 44th annual Ellsworth Bearcat Invitational on Saturday, Jan.
-7.
+The Ruppenthal Middle School girls basketball team capped off its season with a second place finish at the NCAA League Middle School Tournament in Ellsworth on Saturday, Jan.
+14.